SerNet/verinice-veo/README.md

 This profile is active when unit or integration tests are running.
 It can be used to deactivate certain beans and configurations that should not be running during tests because they are replaced by mocks/stubs or because they are not required.

-#### Profile 'h2'
-This profile starts and uses an in-memory H2 database.
-This is used for integration tests but can also be utilized to run a database during exploratory tests or when trying out the application locally.

 #### Profile 'stats'
 This profile enables a data source proxy that logs all generated SQL.
 It can be used for debugging.
 It is